linera-io/linera-protocol/examples/amm/README.md

 amount of the other token calculated based on the current AMM ratio.
 Note: The `Swap` operations are needed to performed from a remote chain

-- Add Liquidity:  AThis operation allows adding liquidity to the AMM.
+- Add Liquidity: This operation allows adding liquidity to the AMM.
 Given a maximum `token0` and `token1` amount that you're willing to add, it adds liquidity such that you'll be adding at most `max_token0_amount` of `token0` and `max_token1_amount` of `token1`.
 The amounts will be calculated based on the current AMM ratio.
 The owner, in this case, refers to the user